James Hamilton (DJ and journalist): Media about Hamilton

-Hamilton's 'jiddery stuttering, hi hat driven, throbbing 120-130bpm' style of writing was loved throughout the music industry.
-His reviews were regarded with almost blblical zeal by the DJ fraternity, many of whom would buy records sight unseen on the basis of his reviews.
-He died on 17 June 1996 in Blyth, Nottinghamshire, due to cancer of the colon.
+Personal life and demise

+Hamilton died on 17 June 1996 at age 53 in Blyth, Nottinghamshire, due to colon cancer.
 DJ, music producer and radio presenter Pete Tong said after his death, "No-one has ever got close to him in terms of respect as a journalist.
 I think the reason he had authority was that because he'd been around for so long, he was drawing on such a wealth of knowledge that even if you didn't agree with what he said you had to respect his opinion."

-A podcast, ‘Who Was James Hamilton?’ was uploaded to Mixcloud in November 2024 in advance of James Hamilton's Disco Pages 1975-1982, a hardback book published December 9th 2024, which compiles his Record Mirror columns during this period.
-Edited by Mike Atkinson, it includes introductions by Norman Cook and Greg Wilson.